themaninderkaur/the-social-network/README.md

 restricted(boolean restricted) - sets restricted to parameter.

-## Class: Friends.java

-addFriend(String user, String friendUser); - adds a friend based on the username inputted ** returns true if done, false if not

-blockFriend(String user, String blockedUser) - blocks a friend based on the username inputted ** returns true if done, false if not

-removeFriend(String user, String friendUser) - removes a friend based on the username inputted ** returns true if done, false if not

 ## Database
 We have created a database.sql which will only be implemnted once.
 This file will create tabls (another file has corresponding test cases).
 The sql table works like an excel spreadsheet.
 Each column is assigned a variable value (user_id, profile_pic, etc.), and each row corresponds with each of the user's created and currenly created within our social media platform.
 We have created example implmentations within the data files to showcase how varibles will be pushed.
 Later down the road, we will actually create this and get variables, set variables, etc. create.sql CREATES the database and database.sql actaully is the database in sql that was downloaded.
 It would be better shown as a .csv file later on.
 Creation of the database was made by mysql and the terminal, where the testcases were also ran on a backup database.
+To access the database, you must configure it.
+In each file there are instructions to do so.
+You can contact it from localhost through the username 'accessuser', port 3306, and the password 12345.